geraldohomero/post-install-pop-os/README.md

 6. Customize Aliases and Installed programs (Optional):

-You can modify or add your own custom aliases in the `alias.sh` script to suit your workflow.
+You can modify or add your own custom aliases in the `src/alias.sh` script to suit your workflow.
 Edit the CUSTOM_ALIASES array with the desired aliases, and run the `alias.sh` script again to update your .bash_aliases file.
-The same principle is valid for the `post-install.sh` and the arrays of the `flatpak` and `apt`.
+The same principle is valid for the `src/post-install.sh` and the arrays of the `flatpak` and `apt`.

 ```bash
 CUSTOM_ALIASES=(